 Pediatric Plastic Surgery

-Dr. Panossian has trained at the most respected institutions in the world for craniofacial and pediatric plastic surgery — the Hospital for Sick Children in Toronto and Children's Hospital Boston (Harvard Medical School).
+Dr. Panossian has trained at the most respected institutions in the world for pediatric plastic surgery — the Hospital for Sick Children in Toronto and Children's Hospital Boston (Harvard).
 His background allows him to incorporate techniques from subspecialties including microsurgery and vascular anomalies to treat children with the most complex conditions.

 Whether your child has a simple or complex reconstructive problem, rest assured that Dr. Panossian brings the full depth of his training and experience to every case.